Navaratna: Setting arrangement

-The traditional setting and arrangement of these nine gems is shown in the illustration.
+The traditional setting and arrangement of the Navaratna are illustrated.
 A ruby (representing the Sun) is always in the center, surrounded (clockwise from the top) by a diamond, a natural pearl, red coral, hessonite, a blue sapphire, cat's eye, a yellow sapphire, and an emerald.
-This is the same placement as the Nava-graha Yantra.

-Traditionally, no gem other than a ruby or a red spinel is set in the center of a nine gems arrangement.
-To do so is believed to go against the flow of nature.
-Because the Sun is the center of the solar system, its gem is positioned in the heart of a Navaratna Talisman.
+Traditionally, no gem other than a ruby or a red spinel is set in the center of the arrangement.
+Because the Sun is the center of the Solar System, its gem is positioned in the heart of a Navaratna Talisman.

-For an example of the navaratna in a necklace setting, see Thailand's "The Queen Sirikit Navaratna."
+For an example of the Navaratna in a necklace setting, see Thailand's "The Queen Sirikit Navaratna."

 Navaratna gem purity

 In the above sloka the words sujatyam-amalam (sujati=high born, and amala=completely pure or flawless) are significant.
 According to Asian belief systems, only clean, top-quality gems are considered to be auspicious.

-In further support of this mostly overlooked dictate, in the Hindu "Garuda Puranam," chapter 68, verse 17, it is stated by narrator Sri Suta Goswami:
+In the Hindu Garuda Purana, chapter 68, verse 17, it is stated by the narrator, Sri Suta Goswami that:

-" Pure, flawless gems have auspicious powers which can protect one from demons, snakes, poisons, diseases, sinful reactions, and other dangers, while flawed stones have the opposite effect."
+"Pure, flawless gems have auspicious powers which can protect one from demons, snakes, poisons, diseases, sinful reactions, and other dangers, while flawed stones have the opposite effect."

-And from the ancient " Agni Purana," chapter 246, slokas 7 and 8:
+A similar concept exists in the Agni Purana, chapter 246, slokas 7 and 8:

 "A gem free from all impurities and radiating its characteristic internal luster should be looked upon as an escort of good luck; a gem which is cracked, fissured, devoid of luster, or appearing rough or sandy, should not be used at all."